-- 1.1 To put in place a procedure for allocating the Voluntary Sector Grants fund for the financial year 2014/15 that is fair, transparent and compliant with the Best Value Statutory Guidance published in 2011. - 1.2 To open applications to all voluntary groups operating in the District except for the Rochford and Rayleigh Citizens Advice Bureau (CAB) and the Rayleigh, Rochford and District Association for Voluntary Service (RRAVS) who will receive top-sliced funding from the same pot based on the previous year's performance in relation to their Service Level Agreement. - 1.3 To follow a specified timeline that is in line with Best Value Guidance as outlined in the report.
+- 1.1 To put in place a procedure for allocating the Voluntary Sector Grants fund for the financial year 2015/16 that is fair, transparent and compliant with the Best Value Statutory Guidance published in 2011. - 1.2 To open applications to the small grants scheme to all voluntary groups operating services in the District which is in line with the local Compact Agreement. - 1.3 That the Rochford and Rayleigh Citizens Advice Bureau (CAB) and the Rayleigh, Rochford and District Association for Voluntary Service (RRAVS) receive top sliced funding from the same pot based on the previous year's performance in relation to their Service Level Agreement.
+A joint grant agreement with Essex County Council (who also fund both groups) will be set up to monitor the allocated grants. - 1.4 To follow a specified timeline that is in line with Best Value Guidance as outlined in the report.

-2 REASONS FOR RECOMMENDATION
+2 REASON/S FOR RECOMMENDATION